Spending a month in Stockholm, during the summer, is an incredible experience.

-I was allowed to take flash-free photographs of just about everything—except in the cellar vaults, which held crowns (no photos allowed there).
+We were allowed to take flash-free photographs of just about everything—except in the cellar vaults, which held crowns (no photos allowed there).
 Of course, I wanted to photograph those the most!

 As someone who is rarely drawn to palaces or castles, I'm so grateful to have toured the Royal Palace (Kungliga Slottet) in Stockholm.
 It's filled with interesting—and imperfect—history.
 Simply witnessing these realities can be the greatest gift to our own reality.